AdobeDocs/experience-platform.en/help/destinations/ui/destinations-workspace.md

 ## [!UICONTROL Catalog] {#catalog}

-The **[!UICONTROL Catalog]** tab displays a list of all destinations available in Platform, that you can send data to.
+The **[!UICONTROL Catalog]** tab displays a list of all destinations available in [!DNL Platform], that you can send data to.

-The Platform user interface provides several search and filter options on the destinations catalog page:
+The [!DNL Platform] user interface provides several search and filter options on the destinations catalog page:

 * Use the search functionality on the page to locate a specific destination.
 * Filter destinations using the [!UICONTROL Categories] control.